Tom Neal

-Thomas Carroll Neal Jr. (January 28, 1914 – August 7, 1972) was an American actor and successful amateur boxer best known for his costarring role in the critically lauded film Detour, for having a widely publicized affair with actress Barbara Payton, and for later being convicted and imprisoned for manslaughter.
+Thomas Carroll Neal Jr. (January 28, 1914 – August 7, 1972) was an American actor and amateur boxer.
+Between 1932 and 1934, he was an amateur boxer who fought in many fights.
+As an actor, he was best known for his starring role in the critically lauded film Detour and for having a widely publicized affair with actress Barbara Payton.
+In 1965, his wife was found shot dead, and he was later convicted and imprisoned for involuntary manslaughter.
+After release, he died in 1972 of heart failure.